epimorphics/standard-reports-ui/README.md

 With this set up, the api service is available on `http://localhost:8081` from the host or `http://standard-reports-manager:8080` from inside other docker containers.

-## Developer notes

-### Structure

-This is a fairly standard Rails project, with no particular surprises.

 ### Coding standards